grpc/proposal/G2-http3-protocol.md

 However, `STOP_SENDING` should be sent along with `RESET_STREAM` if the deadline is exceeded while the request side is in-progress.

+### HTTP/3 negotation

+A client and server both need to support HTTP/3 for it to be used.
+There are two common scenarios for establishing an HTTP/3 connection:

+* gRPC client uses TLS and is configured in advance to only use HTTP/3.
+The client starts a QUIC+HTTP/3 connection to server.
+If the server doesn't support HTTP/3 then the connection fails.
+* gRPC client uses TLS and is configured to use HTTP/2 or greater.
+In this case an initial HTTP/2 call is made, server returns response with an `alt-svc` header that tells the client that HTTP/3 is available.
+HTTP/2 connection is replaced with QUIC+HTTP/3 and future calls use HTTP/3.
+If the server doesn't support HTTP/3 then the client continues to use HTTP/2.

+HTTP/3 requires TLS and will never be used by an insecure channel.

+API for configuring channel HTTP negotation behavior is up to implementations.

 ## Rationale

 HTTP/3 is an upcoming Internet Protocol.
 There needs to be a standardized agreement for how